What Happens to Your Body if You Drink Green Tea Every Day?

 Protects cardiovascular health

-Many experts claim that its active substances diminish the risk of heart attacks, stroke, and thrombosis.
+Thus, they may also reduce the risk of heart attacks, stroke, and thrombosis.

 Prevents kidney stones

-Its extracts diminish the production and size of calcium oxalate sediments.
+A little green tea every day is a good way to reduce the risk of renal calcification and kidney stones.
+In addition, according to a study published in the Journal of Urology, its extracts reduce the production and size of calcium oxalate sediments.
 These are the sediments that sit in the kidneys and lead to stones.

 - Difficulty sleeping